-A good website design attracts more visitors to a website but also raises the website’s importance and credibility.
-Whereas, a bad, not thought-out design only diminishes its purpose and serves no good to the business.
-Good web designs come from well thought out page layouts, carefully picked colors and typefaces, and well-structured unique content.
+A good website design attracts more visitors to a website and raises the website’s importance and credibility.
+Whereas a bad, not thought-out design only diminishes its purpose and serves no good to the business.
+Good web designs come from well-thought-out page layouts, carefully picked colors and typefaces, and well-structured unique content.
 This logical process is often called the psychology of web design.
-Many web designers begin to design their websites by employing psychological concepts in their designs to influence their customers on a deeper, psychological level.
-The psychological impact is reflected through some of the crucial elements of web design like color, page layout, typefaces, and content.
+Many web designers begin to design their websites by employing psychological concepts to influence their customers on a deeper, psychological level.
+The psychological impact is reflected through some of the crucial web design elements like color, page layout, typefaces, and content.

 Research has shown typeface is associated with a certain feeling and mood.
-When people see a text with a Serif typeface, they feel that this text is important or knowledgeable.
+When people see a text with a Serif typeface, they feel that this text is essential or knowledgeable.
 On the other hand, Sans-serif typeface provides a more modern and futuristic feeling to the readers.
-Other typefaces can also be used to create a specific feeling or mood for the reader.
+Different typefaces can also be used to create a specific feeling or mood for the reader.
 Web designers use typefaces to create distinct emotions that they want customers to experience.
 After all, it’s ensuring that visitors are connected and continue to explore and delve deeper into the website.

 Take Away on Web Design

-Remember it takes a couple of seconds for website visitors to decide to stay on a website or not and the psychology of a web design will help.
+Remember, it takes a couple of seconds for website visitors to decide to stay on a website or not, and the psychology of a web design will help.

 - Posted by a Seattle web design services — Visualwebz